 For 2007 SAHIE and prior, the Annual Social and Economic Supplement (ASEC) of the Current Population Survey (CPS) was used.
 While the CPS ASEC is the official source for national estimates of health insurance coverage, the ACS has more precise state-level and sub-state estimates.
 Starting with 2008 ACS, the health insurance question was added to the ACS to enable the U.S. Department of Health and Human Services and other federal agencies to more accurately distribute resources and better understand state and local health insurance needs.
 This health insurance question had been part of the ACS Content Test administered in 2006.

 The SAHIE modeling uses single-year ACS direct survey estimates from all counties and states regardless of population size.
 Single-year ACS estimates are published for counties and other places with population size 65,000 or larger, and three-year estimates are published for counties and other places with population size 20,000 or larger.
 Five-year ACS estimates are available for all counties, school districts, and other small geographic areas (e.g., census tracts or block groups).
-Since collection for the health insurance question started with 2008 ACS, the first five-year ACS health insurance estimates are expected to be released in December 2013
+Since collection for the health insurance question started with 2008 ACS, the first five-year ACS health insurance estimates were released in December 2013

 The ACS health insurance question asks respondents whether they are currently covered at the time of interview, based on interviews conducted throughout the year.
 Respondents are considered insured if they are covered by any type of health insurance coverage, and they are considered uninsured if they are not covered by any type of health insurance.
 People with no coverage other than access to Indian Health Service are also considered uninsured.
 For more information about the concept measured in ACS compared to that measured in CPS ASEC or Survey of Income and Program Participation, see the About Health Insurance page.

 The standard ACS health-insurance data are for the civilian noninstitutionalized population, which excludes active-duty military and persons in prisons and nursing homes.
 However, the SAHIE data include only those for whom income is reported in the ACS (i.e., the “poverty universe), which is a slightly more restrictive subset.